sberkun/184-final-proj/report/index.md

 ### Isotropic vs Anisotropic scattering

+When light hits a particle, it typically scatters with some distribution.
+The simplest approach would be to have it scatter in a uniform sphere (aka isotropic scattering).
+This is easy to implement, but does not give the best-looking results.

 Several papers we read mentioned that realistic scattering was typically not isotropic, and gave the Henyey-Greenstein function as an easy-to-compute anisotropic distribution that could give more realistic results (see references 1, 2).
 The Henyey-Greenstein function is given by

  $$\frac{1}{4 \pi} \frac{1 - g ^ 2}{[1 + g ^ 2 - 2g\cos\theta]^\frac{3}{2}}$$

-This provides a configurable phase function when modeling ray scattering after encountering a fog particle.

-We choose this function because it is very flexible and allows us to model different types of scattering.
+This provides a configurable phase function; it is very flexible and allows us to model different types of scattering.
 As we vary $$g$$,  we adjust the level of shearing we have for our pdf function.
 When $$g = 0$$, the function simplifies to $$\frac{1}{4 \pi}$$, which entails an uniform scattering across all directions.
 The higher the absolute value of $$g$$ is, the more "oval-ly" it spreads along the directions of scattering.
 And for positive $$g$$, we have more scattering along the opposite direction of the ray; while for negative $$g$$, we would have more scattering along the original direction of the ray.

 Here is a comparison between isotropic scattering, and anisotropic scattering using the Henyey-Greenstein function.
 The following scene uses three point lights of different colors, to show how the colors interact with the fog: